cttttt/what-is-docker-compose/README.md

 ### 0.1.3 `...with.isolation`

 - Docker is, at its core, a simplified interface to a bunch of features in Linux, called [Linux Containers](https://linuxcontainers.org), or LXC.
-- The part of the LXC infrastructure that we exercised just now is actually quite old and pre-dates the container movement on Linux by at least few decades.
+- The part of the LXC infrastructure that we exercised just now is actually quite old and pre-dates the container movement on Linux by at least few decades:
   - `chroot` - Allows you to lock a process a sub-tree of `/`.
   - Effectively set `/` for a process and its children.
 - Docker employs many other features of LXC to provide isolation of the filesystem, as well as other subsystems:
   - Network sockets
   - Users